How does Kansas law require employers to allow time for voting?

 Answer:

-Employees are allowed up to two hours paid time off to vote if the polls are not open outside an employee’s work shift.
-If the polls are open before or after an employee’s work shift for less than two consecutive hours, then the employee is only entitled to an amount of time off that, when added to the time that the polls are open before or after work, totals two consecutive hours.
+Kansas law allows employees to take up to two hours of paid time off to vote if the polls are not open outside their work shift.
+If the polls are open for less than two consecutive hours before or after the shift, employees can take enough time off so that, combined with the time the polls are open, they have a total of two consecutive hours.
+Employers can determine when to give this time, but it cannot include regular meal breaks (Kan.
+Stat.
+Ann. § 25-418).

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.